Initial Development of the Research Idea

 - Who is going to benefit from it?

-- What are the expected outcomes and impact of the project?
+- What are the expected outcomes and impacts of the project?

 - Plans for its long-term sustainability, if applicable?